-DOG PROVOKED BY VICTIM STILL SUE? – MN ATTORNEYS
+DOG PROVOKED BY VICTIM STILL SUE? – MN LAWYERS

-Our lawyers represent many people each year who were bitten by a dog or injured by a dog.
-Minnesota’s dog bite statute provides that if a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
-Our experienced Minnesota dog bite lawyers often hear the dog owner claim that the person injured provoked the dog.
+Our attorneys represent many people each year who were bitten by a dog or injured by a dog.
+Minnesota’s dog bite statute applies when a dog, without provocation, attacks or injures any person who is acting peaceably in any place where the person may lawfully be.
+In those cases, the owner of the dog is liable in damages to the person so attacked or injured to the full amount of the injury sustained.
+Our top Minnesota dog bite lawyers often hear the dog owner claim that the person injured provoked the dog.
 This is a defense we also hear from an insurance company several times every year when they try to avoid be sued.

 If you or a loved one are injured in a dog bite or dog attack in Minnesota, call us and speak with a top lawyer for a free consultation.
 A dog bite dog attack attorney will discuss the situation with you, explain your rights, and make sure you get the compensation you are entitled to.
 We have offices in Minneapolis, Woodbury, St. Louis Park, and Edina where you can meet a lawyer to discuss your dog bite or dog attack case.
 Our attorneys also make house calls and will come to the dog bite victim’s home anywhere in MN.